 “By the sacred anointing of the sick and the prayer of the priests the whole Church commends those who are ill to the suffering and glorified Lord, that he may raise them up and save them.”
 (CCC, 1499, quote from Lumen gentium, 11)

-St. John’s Seminary and Pope St. John XXIII National Seminary for later vocations are the two seminaries in the Boston diocese.
+St. John’s Seminary and Pope St. John XXIII National Seminary are the two seminaries in the Boston Archdiocese.

 “Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time.”
 (CCC, 1536)